mstfy/Loxia/README.md

 print(mapper.json)
 ```

-If you get `Ambigious reference to member 'get'` then It means your type doesn't conform required `JSONType` or `JSONObjectType` protocol.
+If you get `Ambigious reference to member 'get'` then It means your type doesn't conform required `Mappable` or `MappableObject` protocol.
 Or swift's type inference can't infere which `get` method to call.